 Charge and Work

 To explore partnerships and consider resources to be developed to help public libraries learn about and implement successful family engagement practices.
-The Task Force will report to the PLA Board of Directors at least twice per year.
-After two years, the Board will review the work of the Task Force and will recommend its continuation, whether it should be sunset, or whether a standing committee should be created.
+The Committee will report to the PLA Board of Directors at least twice per year.

 Deliverables and outcomes: